edgedb/edgedb/docs/guides/tutorials/nextjs_app_router.rst

 With other cloud providers
 ===========================

-**#1 Deploy EdgeDB**
+**#1 Deploy Gel**

-Check out the following guides for deploying EdgeDB to your preferred cloud
+Check out the following guides for deploying Gel to your preferred cloud
 provider:

 - `AWS <https://www.edgedb.com/docs/guides/deployment/aws_aurora_ecs>`_